project-hatohol/project-hatohol.github.io/README.md

 project-hatohol.github.io
 =========================

-Web page of Project hatohol.
+This is yum repository managed by Project Hatohol.